-- Assists transmission companies with regards to ESA and CWA compliance issues related to state-mandated Competitive Renewable Energy Zone transmission lines in the Texas panhandle.
+- Assists transmission companies and public utilities with regards to ESA, BGEPA, and CWA compliance issues in several states.

-- Assists a private pipeline company on three billion dollar pipelines across multiple states on ESA, MBTA, CWA, and NEPA compliance issues.
+- Assists private pipelines companies on billion dollar pipelines across multiple states on ESA, MBTA, CWA, and NEPA compliance issues.

 - Renewable Energy.